-If you need to stay in a European time zone but want to be in warm weather, Tenerife is one of the best places for digital nomads in Europe.
+Tenerife is one of the best places for digital nomads in Europe if you need to stay in a European time zone but want to be in warm weather.

 Georiga has been on my nomad bucket list for so long!
 Most remote workers base themselves in Tbilisi, the capital city known for its kind hospitality, fantastic food and wine, charming architecture, and low cost of living.
 According to Nomad List, average expenses are around $1900/month.

-Tbilisi is a great base to access the incredible outdoor adventure that Georgia offers.
+Tbilisi is a great base to access Georgia’s incredible outdoor adventure.
 The Caucasus mountains nearby make for great hiking in the spring and skiing in the winter season.
 In the hot summer months, the black sea coast offers seaside retreats.

-The location is also on the border of Europe and Asia, so you’ll be able to easily explore other nearby countries like Armenia, Turkey, and Azerbaijan.
+The location is also on the border of Europe and Asia, so you can easily explore other nearby countries like Armenia, Turkey, and Azerbaijan.